emilyvertosick/Statistics-Course/docs/01-week1.md

 4. The bottom right panel also includes several tabs.
 The "files" tab shows all files in your current directory.
 The "plots" tab is where plots will be shown if a plot is created.
 The "packages" tab shows all R packages that are available on your machine.
 The "help" tab will show help files, and help files can be searched from this tab.
 The "viewer" tab will show any other files that are created, for example, formatted tables.

 ![ ](Images/rstudio_window.jpg)

-### Setting up course files

-To access this course, download the "Statistics Course.zip" file and unzip it to your desired folder on your hard drive.
-Navigate to the main folder and click to open the R project file called "Statistics Course.Rproj".
-Opening this file will allow you to easily access all files, as the "files" tab in the bottom right will automatically open to folder in which the R project file is located.
-Every time you work on this course, you should open the "Statistics Course.Rproj" file first.

 ### Installing packages